Mummy Confession: I am making things up as I go with this whole parenting thing. Yes, even after three kids.

 If you are struggling, or even just looking for some people to connect with, find yourself some of these ladies, these men (for you fathers and fathers to be, there are forums for you, too)!
 There is something about the anonymity in a forum that helps us to not feel any question is too stupid.
 Everyone refers you to whyyeswebreedlikerabbits and has a laugh at your screen name.
 They will be up at obscure hours just like you, fighting off the boredom or nursing a sick child.
 You can ask almost anything, get answers, and hear experiences from others who have been there before or are going through the same now.

-A couple of the forums I have been blessed to be a part of are the What to Expect Community and the Baby Bump App.
+One of the forums I have been blessed to be a part of are the What to Expect Community.
 Search for your “birth group” (the month of your due date, usually) to find others who are due around the same time, and are experiencing the same hopes and woes.
 If you do a quick Google search for mother’s groups or even birth groups in your area, you should be able to find a good in-person connection!

 Pregnancy, Birth, and Baby Website– Website with articles, resources and HOTLINE to call and ask questions.
 What a great thing for us mums!